nxpsummerschool/summerschool/Lab/MarkdownLabGuide/day2.md

 ---
 title: "Lab 2 exercises"
-date:  June 22, 2024
+date:  June 19, 2025
 output: pdf_document
 ---

-1. Import the example for PWM: `ctimer_pwm_example`.
+1. Import the example for PWM: `ctimer_pwm_example_cm33_core0`.
+Look into the `simple_pwm.c` file(this is the main of this example).
 Answer the following questions:

     1. How is the pin configuration set up?
     2. Modify the example to:
         1. Change the led blink frquency such that it is observable
         2. Have the led go in increments of 5% duty cycle.
 This transition should be observable(use a empty for loop with `0x2FFFFF` as the loop counter for the delay).
 Make sure the counter in the for loop does not get optimized out!

-2. Create a new project using the instructions from the manual(TBD, we only need to add ctimer to drivers).
+2. Create a new project using the instructions from the manual.
+    For all exercises using USART please add in the initialization phase:
+    ~~~~C
+    BOARD_InitDebugConsole();
+    ~~~~
     Add the following 2 lines to the main loop:
     ~~~~C
     USART_ReadBlocking(USART0, &ch, 1);
     USART_WriteBlocking(USART0, &ch, 1);